alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/11 Key design patterns.md

 ### 11.2 Entities

-The first pattern to cover is the Entity pattern.
 In this book the concept of an entity is the same as the concept of an aggregate in Domain-Driven Design literature.

 - Entities are objects that preserve the state of your application.